Below are answers to some frequently asked questions about Pradaxa lawsuits, including:

 What Do The People Injured By Pradaxa Allege In Their Civil Lawsuits?

-Although the complaints will allege multiple theories — strict liability, negligent, negligent design, consumer fraud, et cetera — the bulk of drug liability claims these days allege some form of failure to warn.
+Although the complaints will allege multiple theories — strict liability, negligent, negligent design, and consumer fraud — the bulk of drug liability claims these days allege some form of failure to warn.
 In other words: Pradaxa should warn patients that the drug is more dangerous than warfarin if a patient falls or has an accidental overdose.
 There’s no question among neurosurgeons and pharmaceutical researchers that, at the moment, Pradaxa has no antidote — and Boehringer Ingelheim has a legal duty to inform patients of that fact.